xinsblog/Coursera-Downloader/README.md

 Coursera-Downloader
 ===================

-A download tools for coursera online classes.
+A package of download tools for coursera online classes.